 Alternatively, a Policy Server MAY occasionally query the CMTS with a Gate-Info message.
 The response will contain any associated Volume-Based Usage Limit and Gate Usage Info (or Time-Based Usage Limit and Gate Time Info).
 The Policy Server can then compare these values.
 Regardless of how a Policy Server gains the knowledge that a Gate is over-limit, it MAY issue a Gate-Delete for over-limit Gates.
-Upon receipt of the Gate-Delete-Ack from the CMTS, the Policy Server MUST send a Gate-Report-State with the State set to 1 (Idle/Closed) and Reason set to 11 (Close initiated by Policy Server or CMTS, volume limit reached) or 12 (Close initiated by Policy Server or CMTS, time limit reached) to the Application Manager.
-If a Gate-Delete-Err is received from the CMTS, the Policy Server MUST NOT send anything to the Application Manager because the Gate state is not changed.
+Upon receipt of the Gate-Delete-Ack from the CMTS, the Policy Server MUST send a Gate-Report-State with the State set to 1 (Idle/Closed) and Reason set to 11 (Close initiated by Policy Server or CMTS, volume limit reached) or 12 (Close initiated by Policy Server or CMTS, the Policy Server MUST NOT send anything to the Application Manager because the Gate state is not changed.